apache/druid/docs/multi-stage-query/msq-known-issues.md

   execution.
 If your servers have multiple local file systems, this causes queries to exhaust available disk space earlier than expected.

-- When `msqMaxNumTasks` is higher than the total capacity of the cluster, more tasks may be launched than can run at once.
+- When `maxNumTasks` is higher than the total capacity of the cluster, more tasks may be launched than can run at once.
 This leads to a [TaskStartTimeout](./msq-reference.md#context-parameters) error code, as there is never enough capacity to run the query.
-  To avoid this, set `msqMaxNumTasks` to a number of tasks that can run simultaneously on your cluster.
+  To avoid this, set `maxNumTasks` to a number of tasks that can run simultaneously on your cluster.

-- When `msqTaskAssignment` is set to `auto`, the system generates one task per input file for certain splittable input sources where file sizes are not known ahead of time.
+- When `taskAssignment` is set to `auto`, the system generates one task per input file for certain splittable input sources where file sizes are not known ahead of time.
 This includes the `http` input source, where the system generates one task per URI.